Latvian National Opera: History

-After the Bolsheviks led by Pyotr Ivanovich Stuchka took power in early 1919 establishing Soviet rule in Latvia, Andrejs Upīts – Head of the Education Commissariat’s Art Department – gave an order for Latvju opera to move to the former Stadttheater and the company did so on 23 January 1919.
+After the Bolsheviks led by Pyotr Ivanovich Stuchka took power in early 1919 establishing Soviet rule in Latvia, Andrejs Upīts – Head of the Education Commissariat's Art Department – gave an order for Latvju opera to move to the former Stadttheater and the company did so on 23 January 1919.
 On this day a performance of the 15 October 1918, production of The Flying Dutchman took place in the new location.
 An important role in the move was played by Teodors Reiters, chief conductor of Latvju opera since September 1918.
 In January 1919, he became the director of the Opera.
 On 9 February 1919, the Bolshevik government issued a decree whereby the Opera was nationalized to become the Opera of Soviet Latvia and to be financed from the state budget.

-After the Stuchka government was overthrown, the company returned to its original name Latvju opera..
-On 23 September 1919, the Regulation “On the National Opera” was adopted by the Cabinet of Ministers of the Republic of Latvia.
+After the Stučka government was overthrown, the company returned to its original name Latvju opera..
+On 23 September 1919, the Regulation "On the National Opera" was adopted by the Cabinet of Ministers of the Republic of Latvia.
 Just as under the Bolsheviks, the company was lawfully guaranteed a building, status of the national opera, and state financing.
-On 2 December, a performance of Richard Wagner’s Tannhäuser took place.
+On 2 December, a performance of Richard Wagner's Tannhäuser took place.
 It had premiered in Latvia already on 10 May 1919, under the direction of Dmitry Arbenin and conductor Teodors Reiters, when it was the Opera of Soviet Latvia.
 Until the end of the 1930s, 2 December was celebrated as the anniversary of the Latvian National Opera (LNO), but under the Soviet occupation, the date was 23 January.

-In the years 1920–1940, the Latvian National Opera played a central role in Riga’s musical life.
+In the years 1920–1940, the Latvian National Opera played a central role in Riga's musical life.
 Every year, 8 new productions premiered and, starting with a production of a ballet by Peter Ludwig Hertel, ballets were also staged.
 In 20 years, more than 300 performances took place, with the average annual audience of 220,000.

-In 1940 when the Soviet Union occupied Latvia the name of the theatre was changed to the “Opera and Ballet Theatre of the Latvian SSR”.
+In 1940 when the Soviet Union occupied Latvia the name of the theatre was changed to the "Opera and Ballet Theatre of the Latvian SSR".
 Under the Nazi German occupation (1941–1944), it became the Riga Opera Theatre, only to revert to the name given in 1940 when Soviet troops re-occupied Latvia in 1945.
 On 24 April 1989, the Opera celebrated its 70th anniversary and changed its name back to the one from the interwar period.